 Semester in Environmental Science (SES)

-The Semester in Environmental Science is a 15-week fall semester at the Ecosystems Center of the Marine Biological Laboratory in Woods Hole, Massachusetts.
-The curriculum provides an intensive field and laboratory-based introduction to ecosystem science and the biogeochemistry of coastal forests, freshwater ponds and estuaries.
+The MBL’s Semester in Environmental Science (SES) is a 15-week program that provides intensive field and laboratory-based learning opportunities to better understand ecosystem science and the biogeochemistry of coastal forests, freshwater ponds, and estuaries.

-The Marine Biological Laboratory's Semester in Environmental Science is proud to announce the 24th annual Student Independent Research Symposium.
-Students who have participated in the semester-long study abroad course present the culmination of their independent research projects in 15-minute talks.
-This event was recorded and is available to view below in two sessions:
+The Marine Biological Laboratory's Semester in Environmental Science will hold the 26th annual Student Independent Research Symposium in Clapp Auditorium on Friday, December 15, 2023.
+Students who participated in the semester-long study abroad course will present the culmination of their independent research projects in 15-minute talks over the course of the day.